roryclaasen/AngularTicTacToe/README.md

 # Ultimate TicTacToe (MIT)

-###### Based off my old java project [Tic Tac Toe](https://github.com/roryclaasen/TicTacToe) built with angular 5
+###### Based off my old java project [Tic Tac Toe (java)](https://github.com/roryclaasen/TicTacToe) now rebuilt with angular 5

 Play the game in your browser at [roryclaasen.me/TicTacToe](http://roryclaasen.me/TicTacToe)

+## About

+Tic-tac-toe is a simple, 2-player, strategy game played on a board of 9 cells set out in a 3x3 square.
+The first player
+places an "X" an any cell.
+The second player places an "0" in any remaining cell.
+The players continue taking turns placing their mark in remaining cells.
+The winner is the first player to place three of his marks in a row, column, or diagonal.

+Ultimate Tic-Tac-Toe then takes this a step further and is a 2-player computer game played on a game board comprising nine tic-tac-toe games set out in nine mini-squares within a 3x3 greater-square.
+Thus, there are 81 cells, arranged in nine 3x3 mini-squares within a greater square.

 ## Rules

-Ultimate TicTacToe is a 2-player computer game played on a game board comprising nine tic-tac-toe games set out in nine mini-squares within a 3x3 greater-square.
-Thus, there are 81 cells, arranged in nine 3x3 mini-squares within a greater square.

 ### Objective: